noaham/website/_posts/math3b-f16/0-0-0-news.md

 Regular updates will be posted here to notify you of upcoming homework, exams, quizzes or anything else!

+10.10.2016 | --- | Quiz 2 will be happening this week.
+Look at the first three problems on Problem Set 3.
 09.25.2016 | --- | Quiz 1 will be happening this week in discussion sections.
 Have a look at the graphing problems on the problem set.
            | --- | There was a mistake in problem set 1, q8, which has been rectified.
            | --- | Remember to sign up for Piazza!